Early retirement - effect on your pension

 - Do you need to top up your National Insurance contributions?

-When can you take your personal or company pension?
+When can you take your personal or workplace pension?

-You'll need to check your options for early retirement with your company, personal or stakeholder pension scheme – the rules vary on whether and when you can retire.
-For example, many schemes allow early retirement on grounds of ill-health when you become incapable of carrying on your occupation because of physical or mental impairment.
+You'll need to check your options for early retirement with your workplace, personal or stakeholder pension scheme – the rules vary on whether and when you can retire.
+For example, many schemes allow early retirement on grounds of ill-health when you become incapable of doing your job because of physical or mental impairment.

 Effect of early retirement on 'money purchase' arrangements

-If you're a member of a personal pension, stakeholder pension or occupational (company) money purchase scheme, the main points to remember are:
+If you're a member of a personal pension, stakeholder pension or occupational (workplace) money purchase scheme, the main points to remember are:

 - you've had fewer years to pay in, so your pension fund will be smaller